dgud/wings/README.md

 Build instructions are found in one of the following text files included in the source tar file.

-- `BUILD.unix` - How to build for a unix-like system, such as GNU Linux or MacOS X.
+- `BUILD.unix` - How to build for a unix-like system, such as GNU Linux or macOS.
 - `BUILD.win32`	- How to build for Microsoft Windows.